TaseskiCS/TechPrep/Stack/ValidParentheses.md

-# Leetcode 242 Valid Anagram
+# Leetcode 20 Valid Parentheses

 You are given a string s consisting of the following characters: '(', ')', '{', '}', '[' and ']'.